Kira Sargatzke, International MBA’12

 As a student in her home country of Germany, Kira wasn’t sure whether her undergraduate education would translate as a recognizable degree on a worldwide level.

-“When I graduated from my first study it was clear to me that I wanted to get another degree,” she said.
+“When I graduated from my first study it was clear to me that I wanted to get another degree,” she says.
 “I wanted something internationally known and regarded because in Germany, I graduated with what’s called an English diploma degree in international business administration.
 It’s in between a bachelor’s and a master’s.
 Other countries don’t really know what it is, so that was the reason I wanted to get my MBA.”

 During her first years at BASF, she rotated through several different departments, getting to know the ins and outs of the overall company.
 During her postgraduate years as a full-time employee, Sargatzke focused on the strategic planning department—where she was responsible for the monitoring of different business unit strategies, industrial strategies, and regional strategies.
 But despite the advanced knowledge and experience she obtained throughout that time, she felt going outside her country and company to learn in a different classroom environment would be extremely beneficial.